astropy/astropy/docs/coordinates/distances.rst

     systems, but for common celestial coordinate systems it is often the Earth center (or for precision work, the Earth/Moon barycenter).

-The cartesian coordinates can also be accessed via the `~astropy.coordinates.distances.CartesianPoints` object, which has additional capabilities like arithmetic operations::
+The Cartesian coordinates can also be accessed via the `~astropy.coordinates.distances.CartesianPoints` object, which has additional capabilities like arithmetic operations::